david-garcia-garcia/windowscontainers/sqlserver2022k8s/readme.md

 [SQL Server Backup (hallengren.com)](https://ola.hallengren.com/sql-server-backup.html)

-You need to configure backups, the image comes with the following scheduled tasks:
+If you need to configure backups, the image comes with the following scheduled tasks:

 - **MssqlDifferential**: run differential backup on all user databases.
 Differential is promoted to FULL according to MSSQL_BACKUP_MODIFICATIONLEVEL and MSSQL_BACKUP_CHANGEBACKUPTYPE.
+- **MssqlDifferential2**: a second differential backup schedule, so you can have up to two differential backups daily.
+Differential is promoted to FULL according to MSSQL_BACKUP_MODIFICATIONLEVEL and MSSQL_BACKUP_CHANGEBACKUPTYPE.
 - **MssqlFull**: run full backup on all user databases.
 - **MssqlLog**: run log backup on all user databases.
-- **MssqlSystem**: run full backups on all system databases
+- **MssqlSystem**: run full backups on all system databases.

 You can schedule these tasks using environment variables: